When Should Someone With Dementia Go Into a Care Home?

 A care needs assessment will determine whether your loved one requires dementia care.
 This isn’t necessary if you already know what sort of care they need, but it is required to get a financial assessment, as this immediately follows a care needs assessment.

-A financial assessment will determine whether your loved one has to pay for their own care or if they’ll qualify for full or partial funding support from their local council.
+A financial assessment will determine whether your loved one has to pay for their own dementia care or if they’ll qualify for full or partial funding support from their local council.
 This will depend on the total value of their savings and income (and assets if they go into a dementia care home).

 Unless they qualify for local authority funded support or NHS continuing healthcare, people living with dementia have to pay for their own care.
 Your loved one could also qualify for NHS-funded nursing care if they aren’t eligible for NHS continuing healthcare.